microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 There are two components to syntax highlighting:

-- Breaking text into a list of tokens
+- [Tokenization](#tokenization): Breaking text into a list of tokens
-- Using a theme to map the tokens to specific colors and styles
+- [Theming](#theming): Using themes or user settings to map the tokens to specific colors and styles

-This document discusses the first part: breaking text into syntax and semantic tokens.

-How tokens are mapped to colors and styles is covered in the [Color Theme Guide](/api/extension-guides/color-theme#syntax-colors).
+Before diving into the details, a good start is to play with the [scope inspector](#scope-inspector) and explore what tokens are present in a source file and what theme rules they match to.
+To see both semantic and syntax token, use a built-in theme (e.g. Dark+) on a TypeScript file.

 ## Tokenization